Skip navigation

 DegreeWorks is an easily accessible and user-friendly advisement tool.
 It compares your academic achievement to your major requirements as found in the college catalog.

-DegreeWorks is accessible through the Advisement/Transcript area of your CUNYfirst Student Center or through the DegreeWorks page.
+DegreeWorks is accessible through the DegreeWorks tile of your CUNYfirst account through the DegreeWorks page.

 Registration information (i.e., grade changes, or classes added/dropped) is refreshed each night.
-Curriculum/Major changes are refreshed weekly.
+Curriculum/Major changes generally take 24 - 48 hours after the change is entered in CUNYfirst.

 Yes.
 DegreeWorks is laid out in block format displaying degree, skills, general education, and major requirements.
 Look for unchecked boxes to identify requirements that you still need to complete and green check marks for requirements you have already fulfilled.

-our Audit is a tool to provide you with academic information related to your degree progress.
+The DegreeWorks audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official College record and provides a chronological list of courses you completed in semester order, and other academic information.
-Your official transcript must be requested from the Office of the Registrar.
+Your official transcript must be requested through CUNY's vendor, Parchment.
+More information about transcript requests can be found here.

 Several times a semester.
 You should always review your Audit: